Intro: Configurations

 The above provides basic forward kinematics: After setJointState

-you can query the pose of any configuration frame.
+you can query the pose of any frame.

 [ ]: